Inheritance Tax Planning

 - Life assurance policies (unless designed to cover IHT liabilities) should be assigned during your lifetime so that the proceeds do not form part of your estate on death.
 The most common assignees are spouses, family members, and trusts.

-- A reduced rate of 36% applies from April 2012 to death estates where 10% or more of the net estate is left to charity.
+- A reduced rate of 36% applies to death estates where 10% or more of the net estate is left to charity.

 Concession for couples

-In the 2007 pre–budget report, the chancellor announced a new concession for married couples and civil partners.
+There is a concession for married couples and civil partners.
 With effect from second deaths on or after 9 October 2007 the unused percentage of the nil–rate band from the first death estate can be carried forward and added to the nil–rate band available to the second.
-This combined threshold for couples is therefore set at a maximum of £650,000 for 2014–15.
+This combined threshold for couples is therefore set at a maximum of £650,000 for 2015–16.

-This new arrangement applies no matter how long ago the first death occurred.
+This arrangement applies no matter how long ago the first death occurred.

 - On the first death none of the original nil–rate band was used because the entire estate was left to a surviving spouse.
 Then if the nil–rate band when the surviving spouse dies is £325,000 that would be increased by 100% to £650,000